 You can do it online

 Gone are the days when you had to send all your information to a bookkeeper who charged an arm and a leg.
-These days, individuals can actually file taxes online with a number of different established companies.
+These days, an individual can actually file a standard tax return online for free with a number of different established companies.

 Because the process can be confusing, most of these sites offer very clear, concise direction and information that guides you as you go.
 The requirements are broken down into smaller sections, and there is always online help in case you get stuck.
 If you want to have control over your taxes, this is a great way to go.
 This is also a very helpful option for those who work online or from home because the self-employed options are up-to-date and just as simple to figure out.